 '''

 Data Types

 domain()

 in_addr()

-ip mreq()

 port number()

 protocol()

 sockaddr()

 sockaddr in()

 socket()

 abstract datatype: socket ()

-socket_option()
+socket option()

 type()

 Function Index

 Function Details

 accept/1

 Equivalent to socket: accept (ListeningSocket, infinity).

 accept/2

 Socket: the socketTimeout: timeout (in milliseconds)

 returns: {ok, Connection} if successful; {error, Reason}, otherwise.

 Wait for the socket to accept a connection.

-'''

 Wait for the socket to accept a connection.
 The socket should be set to listen for connections.

-Note that this function will block until a connection is made from a client, unless nowait or a reference is passed as Timeout.
-Typically, users will spawn a call to accept in a separate process.
+Note that this function will block until a connection is made from a client.
+Typically, users will spawn

-'''
+a call to accept in a separate process.

+Example:

 {ok, ConnectedSocket} = socket:accept(ListeningSocket)

 bind/2

-'''

 Socket: the socketAddress: the address to which to bind the socket

+returns: ok if successful; {error, Reason}, otherwise.

+Bind a socket to an interface.

+Bind a socket to an interface, via a socket address.
+Use any to bind to all interfaces.
+Use loopback to

+bind to the loopback address.
+To specify a port, use a map containing the network family, address,

+and port.

+Example:

+ok = socket:bind(ListeningSocket, #{family => inet, addr => any, port =>

+44404})

 '''

 returns: ok if successful; {error, Reason}, otherwise.

-'''

-Bind a socket to an interface.
+Close a socket.